sssssssthedev/SmartClient/README.md

 and made it public.

 # Copyright (C) sssssss.dev 2021-2022 All rights reserved
-You are not allowed to redistribute this source code or sell it for monetary profit, you are only allowed to use this source code for yourself
+You are not allowed to sell this for monetary profit, you are only allowed to use this source code if you give proper credits